sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 <span class="virtual-br"></span>

 > WARNING: It can take some time to complete [backgroung mirroring of repository permissions](#background-permissions-syncing) from a code host.
 [Learn more](#permissions-sync-duration).

+<span class="virtual-br"></span>

+> NOTE: If your desired code host is not yet supported, please [open a feature request](https://github.com/sourcegraph/sourcegraph/issues/new?template=feature_request.md).

 <br />